miss-marverls/loadsmart/docs/rst/custom_made/readme_codenation.md

-## Loadsmart

-Loadsmart is a New York company that facilitates how shippers and freight brokers find the right carriers to move their shipments.

 ## Objective

-You will create a platform that on one side (Shipper/ Freight Broker) allows them to post loads that they need to find a truck for (eg New York, NY - Albany, NY), and on the other side allows carriers to have access to these loads and accept them.
+To create a platform that allows Shippers to post loads to be transported, and Carriers to access these loads and accept them.

 ## Attributes required in the Register